This post may contain affiliate links. Please read my disclosure policy.

 When buying prime rib from the grocery store, you’ll want to ask the butcher for a standing rib roast and let them know how many people you will be serving.
 A quick way to determine the size you need to purchase is generally two servings per bone, depending on the thickness you plan to serve.
 If serving as the main entree, generally, a thicker cut is desired.
 If as part of a buffet, thinly carved pieces are usually fine.

-I prefer to buy a bone-in prime rib, or standing rib roast, as the bones serve as a natural rack for the meat when baking, insulate the meat while cooking, and make for a juicier, more tender prime rib when cooked.
+I prefer to buy a bone-in prime rib or standing rib roast, as the bones serve as a natural rack for the meat when baking, insulate the meat while cooking, and make for a juicier, more tender prime rib when cooked.

 Ask the butcher to prep the meat for you by cutting away the bones from the bottom of the meat.
 But do ask them to go ahead and tie the bones back onto the meat for you.
-This way, you have the benefit of cooking the beef with the bones for a tender prime rib while still being able to easily cut away the tied bones to make carving for serving easier.
+This way, you have the benefit of cooking the beef with the bones for a tender prime rib while still being able to cut away the tied bones easily to make carving for serving easier.

 Why Marbling Impacts the Taste and Grade of Prime Rib